ministryofjustice/hmpps-digital-prison-reporting-data-product-definitions-schema/README.md

     - **name**: A reference to a summary dataset field.
     - **header**: Whether this content should be displayed with header formatting (in bold).
 Useful for when the column data contains labels.
     - **mergeRows**: Whether vertically adjacent field values that are the same should be merged into a single cell.
+- **schedule**: A CRON tab expression representing the regular schedule to generate the report.
 ## dashboards

 TBD